chiefbrob/mzi/readme.md

 # Mzi Framework

-Have you worked on a hybrid application and got tired of the amount of boilerplate you have to deal with to have a minimum viable product/prototype?
+Have you worked on a hybrid application and got tired of the amount of scaffolding you have to deal with to have a minimum viable product/prototype?
 Not anymore!

 ## About Mzi

-Mzi Framework is a comprehensive cordova template that will enable you to generate the necessary boilerplate code you need to make an application.
+Mzi Framework is a comprehensive cordova template that will enable you to generate the necessary scaffolding code you need to make an application.

 ## Plugins included

-Setting up plugins can be daunting, and its easy to forget an important one especially if you work on several projects.
+Its easy to forget a necessary plugin, especially if you work on several projects - so we've got you covered.

 1. cordova-plugin-webpack
 2. cordova-plugin-camera